EnoughTea/stabilkon/README.md

 So when you need that sweet render speed at the cost of GPU memory, it is time to create meshes for chunks of your huge map yourself.
 This is exactly what this library helps you to do.

 ## Short guide:

 0. `features = [ "ggez" ]` or `features = [ "tetra" ]` should be set if you plan on using one of these.
-1. Create a mesh builder, `MeshFromQuads`, with either ggez, Tetra or your own custom vertex type (or use built-in `PosUvColor`).
+1. Create a mesh builder, `MeshFromQuads`, with either ggez, Tetra or your own custom vertex type with `From<PosUvColor>` implemented.
 Supply size of the texture which you will use for the mesh and the mesh quad limit.
 All quads will be preallocated at this point.
 2. Set mesh quads to various images in any order using builder's `set` methods like `set_pos_color_source`.